daniellopez-2/NBA-Player-Props/README.md

-# Sports Betting Analytics Hub
+# ARBBETS - Live Arbitrage Betting

 A collection of in-depth articles on sports betting analytics, prop betting strategies, and statistical analysis across NBA, MLB, and NCAAB.